bunto/bunto/site/_docs/quickstart.md

 # => Now browse to http://localhost:4000
 {% endhighlight %}

-If you wish to install bunto into the current directory, you can do so by alternatively running `bunto new .` instead of a new directory name.
+If you wish to install bunto into an existing directory, you can do so by running `bunto new .` from within the directory instead of creating a new one.
+If the existing directory isn't empty, you'll also have to pass the `--force` option like so `bunto new . --force`.

 That's nothing, though.
 The real magic happens when you start creating blog posts, using the front matter to control templates and layouts, and taking